Thomas Henry (apothecary): Career

 In 1776, Thomas Henry speculated tongue in cheek that Joseph Priestley’s newly discovered dephlogisticated air (now called oxygen) might become “as fashionable as French wine at the fashionable taverns”.
 He did not expect, however, that tavern goers would “relish calling for a bottle of Air, instead of Claret”.

 After Priestley's publication of a method to make carbonated water, Henry manufactured "artificial Pyrmont and Seltzer waters" for sale in the late 1770s, imitating the famous sparkling mineral waters, e.g. from Selters.

 On 28 February 1781 he was elected to the Manchester Literary and Philosophical Society, and in 1786, he was elected to the American Philosophical Society.

+Legacy

+The Thomas Henry mixer company was launched in Berlin in 2010, taking its name and inspiration from Thomas Henry.